A person throws a ballot paper into a ballot box.

 • The reform strategy that has been devised for the country's public financial management

-• National action plans for implementing the United Nations’ 2030 Agenda for Sustainable Development
+• National and local action plans for implementing the United Nations’ 2030 Agenda for Sustainable Development

 While Georgia has improved its ability to administer its public finances, it still faces a number of challenges.
-For example, the country’s communities are not yet adequately planning and implementing their budgets in resulted-oriented and gender-sensitive ways that involve their citizens in the process.
+For example, the country’s municipalities are not yet adequately planning and implementing their budgets in a results-oriented and gender-sensitive manner, involving their citizens in the process.
+In addition, municipal budgets are not adequately linked to the Sustainable Development Goals (SDGs) of the 2030 Agenda.

 Objective

-The eight pilot communities – Rustavi, Telavi, Keda, Akhaltsikhe, Khashuri, Kharagauli, Dusheti and Ozurgeti – plan and implement their financial budgets in a more results-oriented, gender-sensitive and democratic manner.
+The eight pilot municipalities – Rustavi, Telavi, Keda, Akhaltsikhe, Khashuri, Kharagauli, Dusheti and Ozurgeti – plan and implement their financial budgets in a more results-oriented, gender-sensitive and democratic manner.

 Approach

 The project supports Georgia in optimising the legal and institutional framework conditions for good financial governance.
-It is also providing assistance to the country with improving the public financial administration of cities and smaller communities, including by enhancing the corresponding skills of public entities.
+In addition, it supports the country in improving public financial management in cities and municipalities and in enhancing competencies of public entities.

-At the municipal level, the project is promoting a culture of decision-making that is more results-oriented, gender-sensitive and democratic.
-In addition, it is sharing experiences and proven practices from the pilot communities with Georgia's central government through regular meetings, consultations and studies so that good practices can be implemented more broadly.
-This in turn is supporting the process of financial decentralisation, which is part of Georgia's current efforts at decentralisation reform.
+At the municipal level, the project is promoting a culture of decision-making that is more results-oriented, participatory, gender-sensitive and democratic.
+Moreover, the project supports municipalities in gearing their budgets towards the SDGs, and hence, in implementing the latter.
+Experiences and good practices from the pilot municipalities are shared with Georgia's central government through regular meetings, consultations and studies so that good practices can be scaled up.
+This in turn is promoting the process of financial decentralisation, as part of the current decentralisation reform, and .additionally the localisation of the 2030 Agenda.